Amazon Prime Day 2025: Dates and best early deals

 With 26 different speed settings, you can truly customise just how cool it gets, along with its direction.
 This will no doubt come in handy over the summer months.

 We’re expecting to see a range of discounts on Ninja’s kitchen appliances and cookware when Prime Day lands.
-Right now, you can save almost 20 per cent on the brand’s electric outdoor pizza oven, perfect for summer entertaining.
+Right now, you can save almost 20 per cent on the brand’s electric outdoor pizza oven, perfect for summer entertaining, and it’s the cheapest we’ve ever seen it.

 We put Ninja’s woodfire pizza oven to the test and found it gave us pizzas with a “lovely charred taste and crispy crust”.
 This version doesn’t come with the option to use wood pellets, but if you can do without that smoky taste, you’ll save yourself around £50.